-Would you like to be able to make the best choices when you buy original art?
+Would you like to make the best choice when you're looking to buy original art?

-Why buy original art?
-Here are some thoughts about buying original art and what makes it so special.
+Here you will find some thoughts about why buying original art is such a good choice and what makes it so special.

 When you've chosen an artwork you love, you'll have that 'just right' feeling and you'll know it was a good decision.

-From a practicing artist point of view, I think there are there are a few straight forward questions to ask that can help you choose fine art you will be happy with.
+From a practicing artist point of view, I think there are there are a few simple questions to ask that can help you choose fine art you will be happy with.

 It's probably true that the best indicators of the right work is still simply the excitement, intrigue and pleasure it gives you and whether it simply feels right.